The Embarrassing Truth

 Despite how common it is, most report that the fungus affects the way they view themselves and the way others view them.
 It can be very uncomfortable to reveal infected toenails, even in the privacy of your own bedroom.
 There’s also the concern of spreading the fungus to others through places like shared bathrooms, hotels and locker rooms.

-Clear Nail Laser is located within Dr. Blackmer's Meridian, Idaho office directly across Eagle road from St. Luke's Medical Center - Meridian and is the first and only practice in the State of Idaho specializing in the laser treatment of fungus toenails.
+Clear Nail Laser is located within Dr. Blackmer's Meridian, Idaho office directly across Eagle road from St. Luke's Medical Center - Meridian and is the first practice in the State of Idaho specializing in the laser treatment of fungus toenails.

 What is the PinPointe FootLaser & how does it work?